 bottom-tier shows that, at the very least, "tried," to me, that's the ultimate sign of a piss poor project.

 Hand Shakers is that kind of anime.
-A show so bafflingly bad that calamities of years past, from the likes of Big Order, Absolute Duo, Terra Formars, and Akame Ga Kill, just to name a few, when stood side-by-side with this..., "thing" actually becomes decent works by comparison.
-It's impressive the degree in which Hand Shakers manage to do everything wrong.
+A show so baffling in its inception that calamities of years past—such as the infamous Absolute Duo or Terra Formars—manages to appear "decent" by virtue of comparison.
+The degree to which this show fails is actually pretty impressive.
 In a way, it's a masterpiece at fucking up.
-From fundamental production issues that could have easily been fixed and writing butchered beyond the point of repair; what we have here is a perfect swan dive into brain-dead content.
+From fundamental production issues that could have easily been fixed to writing butchered beyond the point of repair; what we have here is a perfect swan dive into brain-dead content.

 Everything is constantly bathed in an oily opacity filter.
 Random 360 camera panning with fisheye lens distortion at a moment's notice.
 3D rendered landscapes with 2D constructed characters with no spatial awareness given for any of it to breathe.
-A complete disregard for blocking, leading to a whirlwind of poorly thought out motion and distracting object placement.
-Unmoving plaid animation technique (best featured in cartoons like Chowder and anime like Gankutsuou) that are randomly used with no concrete purpose.
+A complete disregard for blocking, leading to a whirlwind of poorly thought-out motion and distracting object placement.
+Unmoving plaid animation technique (best featured in cartoons like Chowder and anime like Gankutsuou) that are randomly used with no true purpose.
 Enough lens flare to make even J.J.
 Abrams blush.
 Digitally rendered clothing layered with a feathering sheen effect.
 Random micro sparkles fluttering around everywhere.
-Riddled with dead space while simultaneously being cluttered throughout parts of the scene.
-Jarring post-production CGI blended with cel-shaded animation that moves at a different frame rate from everything else.
-Lighting and shadow casting that doesn't make any sense.
-Layered in live-action dust and flame effects.
-Random Dutch angles, top-down view shots, dollying shots to handheld camera point-of-view switches, and everything in between, none of which is used with purposeful intent.
+Shots riddled with dead space while simultaneously being cluttered throughout other parts of the scene.
+Jarring post-production CGI blended with cel-shaded animation that moves at a completely different frame rate from everything else.
+Lighting and shadow casting that doesn't account for its light source.
+Layered in live-action dust and flame effects placed on top 2D drawn objects.
+Random Dutch angles, top-down view shots, dollying shots, dolly zooms that transitions into handheld camera point-of-view scenes; all this plus more that could occur back-to-back at a moments notice—none of which used with any purposeful intent.
 Spliced-in insert shots that highlight pointless information.
+Multiple occasions where the 180-degree rule is broken.
 A complete disregard for motion vectors, resulting in discombobulated action scenes.
+And the list goes on and on.

-And all this was just a conservative list of what I've spotted!
+And this was just a conservative list of what I've spotted.
 If someone were to actually sit down and dissect it all, I'm sure there are more structural and presentation problems just waiting to be unearthed.

 It's a dizzying vaudevillian display of one terrible idea after another, with each aspect desperately vying for your attention.

-It's one thing to apply bold presentation choices, and it's a complete other to compound it to the point where it becomes the equivalency of throwing spaghetti at the wall.
+It's one thing to apply bold presentation choices to make your project stand out, and it's a complete other to compound it to the point where it becomes the equivalency of throwing shit at the wall.
 Not only does this show run the gauntlet of every possible shortcoming on a presentation standpoint but it fails at utilizing any of it in an effective manner.
-And perhaps even worse is the flippant disregard for basic editing and filmmaking techniques.
+And perhaps even worse is the flippant disregard for basic editing and filmmaking techniques, despite the creators' desire to overuse it.

+Here are just a few simple examples.
 Establishing shots are used to give the viewer a sense of location, time, and space as it relates to the destination of the story or the scene being brought to one's attention.
 In Hand Shakers, establishing shots are reduced to cobbled-together reused scenes or random point of views done merely for a "cool" shot, defeating the purpose of giving the viewer any sense of placement.
 If you use the same cutscenes or go bat-shit crazy with camera angles to establish a multitude of things, it's no longer serving its purpose.
-All that does is leave your audience disoriented, giving them no chances to find their footing in your project.
+All that does is leave your audience disoriented, giving them no chance to find their footing in your world.
 On top of that, spatial awareness is lost here as well.
 Rooms and locations can get bigger or smaller from scene to scene.
 Characters appear and relocate in their positions within any given shot, something that occurs every time the show attempts to show a relation between the environment and people's positions in them—and no, this wasn't a purposeful artistic choice like it is in the Monogatari franchise.
-The director and creators of this show are either inexperienced or overcompensating for material that doesn't deserve the excessive theatrics being alotted towards it.
+The director and creators of this show are either inexperienced or overcompensating for material that doesn't deserve the excessive theatrics being allotted to it.

-There are many productions where the intent is to create a feeling of disorientation, as is the case with Satoshi Kon's Paprika, where it created a visually augmented existence between dream and reality or with live-action movies like Natural Born Killers and Fear and Loathing in Las Vegas, where they wanted to simulate a drunken fever dream-like experience to heighten the adrenaline-fueled intoxication that the characters found themselves reveling in.
-If done with proper care, this kind of visual inebriation can be a fun experience, but the dizzying feeling that Hand Shakes has throughout isn't of that pedigree.
+There are many movies and TV shows where the intent is to create a feeling of disorientation, as is the case with Satoshi Kon's Paprika, where it created a visually augmented existence between dream and reality or with live-action movies like Natural Born Killers and Fear and Loathing in Las Vegas, where they wanted to simulate a drunken fever-dream-like experience to heighten the adrenaline-fueled intoxication that the characters found themselves reveling in.
+If done with proper care, this kind of visual inebriation can be a fun experience, but the dizzying effect that Hand Shakers has throughout its run isn't of that pedigree.
 It's creators seeing "cool" things and then converting it into parlor tricks in a piss poor attempt to emulate it.
-It's the unholy matrimony of improperly used filmmaking techniques meet lousy presentation choices.
+It's the unholy matrimony between improperly used filmmaking techniques and lousy art-style decisions.

 But enough about the production, if I were to discuss all the issues found, we'd be here all day.
-Instead, let's try to recite the show's story without dying of embarrassment.
+Instead, let's try to comb over the show's screenplay without dying of embarrassment.

-Whether a case of excessive retconning and a lack script revisions or just plain shitty writing, honestly, it's hard to tell the difference with this show.
-Just be prepared for several plot inconsistencies and accept it for what it is.
+Whether the issues spotted as the story goes along was just a case of excessive retconning mid-production or just a shitty draft treatment that was turned into a screenplay without any sort of revision, honestly, it's hard to tell the difference with this show.
+Just be prepared for several inconsistencies and accept it for what it is.

-Accepting things as is also extended to the scenarios and plotting as well.
-This is a show that cannot exist without treating most the people involved like dimensionless NPC stand-ins because the moment it does bother to make its inhabitants fully functioning human beings is the moment that the show's logic begins to collapse in on itself.
+Accepting things as is also extended to specific scenarios and plot details as well.
+This is a show that cannot exist without treating most the characters involved like dimensionless NPC stand-ins, because the moment it does bother to make its inhabitants fully functioning human beings, is the moment that the show's logic begins to collapse in on itself.
 Take the following scenario, for example:

 Studio head: "We need to get to point A to point B, I don't care how you do it, just make it happen."